chrisqian1/keras_for_bio_ner/README.md

 ### Model setting
 For Lstm and Lstm_Crf model[2], the nltk toolkit[6] is used to split abstracts into sentences and tokenize these sentences into tokens.
 The main feature is pre-trained word vectors (Glove[3] or Word2Vec[4]).
 Additional features include POS etc.

 For Bert and Bert_Crf[5], the nltk toolkit[6] is used to only split sentences and BERT tokenizer is used to tokenize a sentence into word pieces.
-BioBert pre-trained model based on PubMed is loaded as initial model.
+BioBert pre-trained model[5] based on PubMed is loaded as initial model.

 When training, the best model on the validation set will be saved as the final model.
 Category accuracy or crf-viterbi-accuracy when CRF is involved will be used to choose the best model by evaluating on the validation set.
 ### Usage and Example